robertop87/minesweeper/minesweeper/README.md

 7. Document the API using Swagger, then a client could be directly generated
 8. Each game is for a player, this is multiuser, but not registered in the system
 9. Stop the development after spent 6 hours
+10. Generate API client for Javascript using swagger-codegen-cli tool

 ### Missing implementation